Code-Institute-Submissions/MS1_Buttercup_Lodge/README.md

 <p>Google Web Developer (right click and select Inspect) was used throughout the build from the very beginning.
 It was used to test responsiveness, to address issues relating to alignment, flow and to debug.</p>

 <p>My initial wireframes had a 2 col display on tablet and laptop, however I thought I was taking too long to get it to display how I wanted and as a result I resorted to having everything centred align.
-In future, for my MS2 I will be reading Bootstrap Documentation more throughly!
+In future, for my MS2 I will be reading Bootstrap Documentation more thoroughly!